djVandes/djVandes.github.io/README.md

 # Portfolio Website

 ## Features
+* Engineering projects
+* About Me Section
-* Art Portfolio (subspages for each collection)
+* Art Portfolio with subspages for each collection
-* Carousel of photos
-* About Me
-* Work experience
-* Astronout icon cmon look at that astronaut icon

 ## Future Add ons
-* day/night mode
-* rsa/sha breakdown minigames
-* work experience subpages

-## Bugs (im just a man)
-* Subpage drop down menus
-* Footer links
+* Center the fucking art images
+* Commission prices and print prices

 > Grant!
 Grant look I made a website